GrainCommons - SeedWays

 ikkeirute.art - Copenhagen: Sacramento Roselló, Letícia Stallone & Claudia Adeath.

 Semilla | Frø | Seed | Насіння is an audiovisual project exploring bread as both daily ritual and cultural document.
-It traces wheat’s journey from seed to sustenance through fieldwork, photography, film and sound, forming a multisensory archive of memory, resilience and shared food heritage.
+It traces wheat’s journey from seed to sustenance through fieldwork, photography, film and sound, forming a multi-sensory archive of memory, resilience and shared food heritage.

 Ireland